rarconaut/Web-Design-Challenge/README.md

 A landing page containing:

-An explanation of the project.
+-An explanation of the project.
-Links to each visualizations page.
+-Links to each visualizations page.
 There should be a sidebar containing preview images of each plot, and clicking an image should take the user to that visualization.

 Four visualization pages, each with:

-A descriptive title and heading tag.
+-A descriptive title and heading tag.
-The plot/visualization itself for the selected comparison.
+-The plot/visualization itself for the selected comparison.
-A paragraph describing the plot and its significance.
+-A paragraph describing the plot and its significance.

 A "Comparisons" page that:

-Contains all of the visualizations on the same page so we can easily visually compare them.
+-Contains all of the visualizations on the same page so we can easily visually compare them.
-Uses a Bootstrap grid for the visualizations.
+-Uses a Bootstrap grid for the visualizations.

-The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.
+-The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.

 A "Data" page that: